ShanirajKorake/resume-using-LaTex/README.md

 ## Education

-### M.Tech in Artificial Intelligence and Data Science
+### B.Tech in Artificial Intelligence and Data Science
 *fabtech college of engineering, Sangola* | Expected 2026

 ### Diploma in Computer Engineering